wds4/DCoSL/bounties/curatedLists/phase1.md

 ## Functionality

-Users will be given two basic actions:
+Users will be presented with two options:
 - select an existing list
 - select a "seed" user